One of the most common causes of hearing loss is from excessive noise exposure, known as noise-induced hearing loss (NIHL).

 In addition to hearing loss, noise exposure is connected to numerous stress-related problems such as sleep disturbances, high blood pressure, heart disease and diabetes.

 If you suspect you have NIHL from your job, talk to a hearing care professional to complete an industrial/occupational hearing test.
 Often, work sites where staff are exposed to noise will have on-site hearing screenings or will send their staff to get annual hearing tests.

-Unfortunately, NIHL is usually permanent.
+No, and unfortunately, NIHL is usually permanent.
 The best treatment is often hearing aids.
+There is no drug or medication that works for NIHL.
 Technology has advanced hearing aids far beyond the hearing devices that many people remember.
 If you have a known hearing loss, be sure to find a hearing care professional in your area and make an appointment to discuss your hearing situation.

 In Canada, each province has a worker’s insurance board that may provide you coverage for hearing aids.
 Speak to your hearing care professional for more information.